turtlerocket/BLETest1/Readme.md

 2. **DEBUG**:
    - This mode allows the app to run without a valid license and has no expiration period.
    - It is designed for development and testing purposes only.

 3. **SANDBOX**:
    - Allows testing of subscriptions within the App Store sandbox environment using test Apple IDs.
 This includes short subscription period.
+Trial period for mobile app expires in 5 minutes (Release production expires in 7 days)

 ### Instructions to Access Build Settings